Suggested links

 K2/Spice Statistics

-According to the National Institute on Drug Abuse (NIDA), K2/Spice was responsible for 2,695 calls to poison control centers due to harmful exposure from these drugs in 2016.
+According to the National Institute on Drug Abuse (NIDA), K2/Spice was responsible for 2,695 calls to poison control centers due to harmful exposure to these drugs in 2016.

-In the same study, it was found that 78% of K2/Spice-related ER visits were adolescents and young adults ages 12–29.
+The same study found that 78% of K2/Spice-related ER visits were adolescents and young adults ages 12–29.

 Try Therapy Online